rajiv8/rajiv8/README.md

 ### Hi there 👋
 Myself <strong>Rajeev Nayan</strong> ,
-I am persuing my BE in CSE from <strong>Sathyabama Institute of Science and Technology</strong>.
+I am pursuing my BE in CSE from <strong>Sathyabama Institute of Science and Technology</strong>.
 - 🌱 I’m currently Exploring and Learning the <strong>Data Science</strong> and <strong>Machine</strong> Learning Field.
 - 🌱 Also i'm working on improving mine <strong>Programming</strong> skills.
 - 📫 Contact me :